 Anna Scanlon previously worked as a political campaign operative, with experience managing statewide, federal and local races for Democrats across the country.
 As an organizer, Anna has led teams that have knocked on hundreds of thousands of doors and raised millions of dollars for progressive candidates and causes.
 She received her BA in Government and International Relations from the University of Texas at Austin, where she worked as a researcher on international development and foreign policy.
 She currently resides in her hometown of Washington DC.

 Giulianna Di Lauro Velez is an organizer based in Orlando, Florida.
-She worked in policy research for three years before joining the 2016 Bernie Sanders campaign, and subsequently served as the Electoral Manager at Our Revolution.
+From 2012 through 2015, she conducted policy research and provided programmatic support to the U.S. Departments of Labor, Education, and Health and Human Services.
+In 2016, she joined the Bernie Sanders campaign, working as a national strategist and as the Puerto Rico Field Director and subsequently served as the Electoral Manager at Our Revolution.
 She has a B.A. in Social Sciences with a concentration in politics and a minor in rhetoric from Utrecht University.